-Following that advice is getting easier these days because, for the most part, cruising has become much more of a casual vacation -- even on more formal lines.
-Plus, with airlines now charging to check bags, it's just plain economical to pack light.
-But to do so, you need to have a good sense of what kind of clothing and accessories you’re going to need on your vacation, so you don't pack your entire closet.
+Following that advice is getting easier because, for the most part, cruising has become a more casual vacation with relaxed dress codes.
+Plus, with airlines charging to check bags, it's just plain economical to pack light.
+To do so, you need to have a good sense of what you’re going to wear on a cruise so you don't pack your entire closet.

 The Female Wardrobe

-The Daytime Guide: Good bets for indoor activities include walking shorts, slacks, jeans, casual skirts and sundresses.
+Daytime: Good bets for indoor activities include walking shorts, slacks, jeans, casual skirts and sundresses.
 Outdoors, of course, swimsuits and oh-so-casual shorts or jeans and T-shirt ensembles are de rigueur.

-Evenings: Cruise ships assign daily dress codes -- casual, informal, resort casual, formal -- that take effect in public rooms and restaurants from 6 p.m. onward (daytime is always casual).
-Normally, on a seven-night trip, you can count on two formal nights, a couple of casual evenings and between one and four semiformal occasions.
-To find out the dress code on your next cruise, read our story, Cruise Line Dress Codes.
+Evenings: Cruise ships assign daily dress codes -- casual, informal, resort casual, formal -- that take effect in public rooms and restaurants from 6 p.m. onward.
+(Daytime is always casual.)
+Normally, on seven-night trips, you can count on two formal nights, a couple of casual evenings and between one and four semiformal occasions.
+To find out the dress code on your next cruise, read Cruise Line Dress Codes.

 The Male Wardrobe

-On Shore: Again, going too casual (tank tops, scruffy jeans, any kind of athletic garb) is considered disrespectful in many ports of call.
+Going too casual (tank tops, scruffy jeans, any kind of athletic garb) is considered disrespectful in many ports of call.
 And let's face it: You'll generally be more warmly welcomed in restaurants and shops if you're dressed nicely.
 The only caveat for men is the same as for women: On active shore excursions or beach days, ultra-casual is just fine.

 Sweaters and Jackets: Embrace the layered look.
 You will want a rain jacket and sweatshirt on a Caribbean or Hawaii cruise for those less-than-perfect island days.
-And Alaska cruisers have been known to need everything from bathing suits and short-sleeve tops to warm fleece jackets, hats and gloves; same goes for cruising round the Horn of South America.
+And Alaska cruisers have been known to need everything from bathing suits and short-sleeve tops to warm fleece jackets, hats and gloves; the same goes for cruising round the Horn of South America.
 Rather than pack clothes for multiple temperatures, bring cardigans or jackets to wear over lighter layers if it gets cold.

-Hats: Throw in a hat to protect against the sun or keep your ears warm during scenic glacier cruising, and remember your sunglasses as well.
+Hats: Throw in a hat to protect against the sun or keep your ears warm during scenic glacier cruising, and remember your sunglasses, as well.
 Consider headbands, bandanas and scarves for practical and style concerns.